Tips and advice for a weekend break in Barcelona with kids. Where to stay and what to see when visiting Barcelona with toddlers and young children

 We had been to parc Guell before, but the whimsical architecture and its lurid colours, with blue broken tiles shimmering in the sun, is always incredible.
 The marzipan looking gates to the park and the wide terrace overlooking the city were a hit even with the smaller ones, but the real star of the trip for them was the playground, hidden away behind tall trees.

 Indeed, the playground was a great idea: shaded, enclosed and with seats for the adults, it even had a small fountain with clean drinking water.
+It is no suprise that parc Guell always appears as one of the most popular places to see in Barcelona with little ones(for more ideas, also read here).

 5. Barcelona city centre